MamuniPanda/page-distributed/Lab09-Distributed-README.md

 git commit -m "MESSAGE"
 git push origin distributed-work:master -f
 ```
-- The pipeline would create a namespace with \<your-name> and create all the objects inside it.
+- The pipeline would create a namespace with \pradeep and create all the objects inside it.
 - All the files would be executed in following order in kubernetes cluster if pipeline is not used.
 ```shell script
 kubectl apply -f deployments/dist-namespace.yaml